0fau/logs-docs/content/logs/alpha.md

 1. Join the [discord server](https://discord.gg/T5U2JhXDUu) (ramen shop) and react to the [alpha sign up message](https://discord.com/channels/1174544914139328572/1178348426136670258/1194465615830843392) in the `#alpha-access` channel to receive upload permissions.  \
 ![alpha react](/images/alpha_react.png)
-2. Download and install the [latest version](https://github.com/0fau/loa-logs/releases) of the modified meter.
+2. Download and install the [latest version](https://github.com/0fau/loa-logs/releases) of the modified meter. **WARNING:** Do NOT check the "Delete the application data" box so that your existing logs do not get deleted.
 3. Now we need an access token.
 Sign into the [website](https://logs.fau.dev/logs).
 Navigate to settings by clicking on the triple dot button next to your discord tag on the bottom left.
 ![access token](/images/access_token.png)